2016-17 NEH/FPIRI Fellowship Competition for Scholars Conducting Field-Based Humanities Research in Palestine

 Click on the box above to view the application and submission instructions.

 Funded by the National Endowment for the Humanities (NEH) under the Fellowship Programs at Independent Research Institutions (FPIRI).
-This is the final year of three years of PARC's NEH/FPIRI grant.
-PARC will award one eight-month or two four-month fellowships.
+This is the first year of PARC's second NEH/FPIRI grant, which covers three years of fellowships.